ProceduresGovernment

 #permalink to section

-At first quarter of 2025 the male workforce in Other Health Specialists was higher in the educational segment with more than 18 years of schooling (15.3k), while the female workforce was higher in the educational segment with 16 to 18 years of schooling (13.9k).
+During the first quarter of 2026, male and female workforce in Other Health Specialists was concentrated in the educational segment with 16 to 18 years of schooling (16.7k men and 23.8k women).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.